Introduction

 Connector configuration

-Main function in this package is connect()
+The main function in this package is connect()

 .
 This

-function based on a configuration file or a list creates a
+function, based on a configuration file or a list, creates a

 object with a connector